Victims Assistance Volunteers

 Have you found yourself looking for a rewarding way to give back to our community?
-Consider becoming a volunteer with the Castle Rock Police Department’s Victims Assistance Unit.
-The unit is currently looking for volunteers, and you could be the perfect fit.
+Consider becoming a Victim Assistance Volunteer with the Castle Rock Police Department’s Victims Assistance Unit.
+The unit is currently looking for volunteers and you could be the perfect fit.

 Great listeners and compassionate neighbors are needed to lend emotional support and crisis intervention for victims of crimes and other tragic events.
 The volunteers provide victims with information on the criminal justice system and other helpful resources.

-Victim Assistance volunteers fill shifts during the weekend, as well as weekday evening hours.
+Victim Assistance Volunteers fill shifts during the weekend as well as weekday evening hours.
 Potential volunteers must go through an application process and more than 40 hours of training before being certified.
-Training classes for new volunteers will begin in September 2019.
+Training classes for new volunteers will begin in September.